 We’ll visit a small farm to learn about alpine cheese-making before heading back to Chamonix.

-Tonight we’ll have a memorable catered dinner in our chalets, celebrating our shared adventure in the Alps.
+Tonight we’ll have a wine-tasting featuring wines of the Alps, followed by a memorable catered dinner in our chalets, where we’ll celebrate our shared adventure in the Alps.

 We’ve made new friends, learned new tips for trail running through mountain terrain, enjoyed some wonderful regional meals, and benefited from Elyse’s culinary expertise.
 Now it’s time to head our separate ways after a breakfast of french baguettes and croissants at our chalets.

 Plan to arrive the day your tour starts, at the latest.
 Note that flights from the US usually arrive on the following day, so schedule accordingly.
 The closest airport is Geneva, Switzerland.
 This tour includes a shared shuttle airport pickup at Geneva airport.

 For those wanting to spend a few extra days in Chamonix, the “Vallée du Trail” with over 500 kilometers of trail running, we can assist in extending your time and providing self-guided trail running materials, either before or after your tour.

 Plan your departure for the day the tour ends at the earliest.
 Geneva airport is only ninety minutes away by shuttle, so it is possible to leave the day the tour ends as long as your flight’s departure is not before 10 am.
 If you do need to depart earlier, a private shuttle can typically be arranged at a cost of $220.

 Contact us any time if you have any questions.

 Want a helping hand to get ready?
 Run the Alps offers pre-trip coaching at our cost as a benefit to our guests.
 To read about our Personalized Prep Program, start here.
 Spaces are limited and this program routinely sells out.
 Contact us if you’re interested!